 The danger with eating raw cookie dough is the risk of getting salmonella from the raw egg.
-But there’s no eggs in here, so you don't need to worry about that.
+But there are no eggs in here, so you don't need to worry about that.

-Most cookie dough also has wheat flour (unless it's gluten-free), which is best not to eat raw.
-But this recipe uses coconut flour.
-Since coconut flour is just coconut meat, it's completely safe to eat raw.
+Also, most cookie dough also has wheat flour (unless it's gluten-free), which is best not to eat raw.
+This recipe uses coconut flour, and since coconut flour is just coconut, it's completely safe to eat raw.

 What are cookie dough bites made of?

 Normally cookie dough bites are made with butter (or vegetable oils), wheat flour, and plenty of refined sugar.
-These are made differently to be gluten free, grain free, dairy free, Paleo, and vegan (if you swap the honey for maple syrup).
+This recipe gives yummy bites of cookie dough that are gluten free, grain free, dairy free, Paleo, and vegan (if you swap the honey for maple syrup).

 - Mix the almond butter, ghee, vanilla, honey, coconut flour, and salt in a small mixing bowl.

 - Add the chocolate chips and stir to combine.

 - Refrigerate to harden, or enjoy right away with a spoon.

 - The cookie "dough" will be more liquid than you're likely used to right after mixing it together.
 To harden, refrigerate for a couple hours until it's the consistency you want.

 - If you want the cookie-dough in little balls, put some dollops on a cookie sheet and freeze.
 Once frozen, you can transfer to a sealable freezer bag.